-Technology nowadays makes us constantly surrounded with stimuli that compete for our attention.
+Technology nowadays makes us be continuously surrounded by stimuli that compete for our attention.

-Entrepreneurs who develop products or services want to make the target audience pay attention to them and thereby make them consume their product or service.
+Entrepreneurs who develop products or services want the target audience to pay attention to them and thereby make them consume their product or service.

 There is the option of investing large amounts of money by various marketing means directed to the target audience, but this money is not always available to entrepreneurs and, even if it is, it will also end, and the marketing and customers' recruitment mission is an ongoing one.

-In order to succeed in this task, which has become more complex and challenging over time, entrepreneurs must be creative in creating differentiation and uniqueness to define their product/service, which will make people want to talk about it.
-As soon as you succeed in cracking this challenge, marketing becomes easier.
+To succeed in this task, which has become more complex and challenging over time, entrepreneurs must be creative in creating differentiation and uniqueness to define their product/service, which will make people want to talk about it.
+As soon as you succeed in cracking this challenge, marketing becomes more natural.

-You may watch Seth Godin's TED talk on: "How to Get Your Ideas to Spread?"
+You may watch the Seth Godin's TED talk on: "How to Get Your Ideas to Spread?"